 Lastly, metatarsalgia pain can be mistaken for neuroma.
 Click here for more information on metatarsalgia and its relationship to neuroma.

 Diagnosis of a neuroma is usually made on clinical grounds.
 Unlike most soft tissue lesions, for some reason an MRI can be deceiving in making the diagnosis.
 I can tell you from personal experience that over the years I have had patients who had a negative MRI for neuroma and I went in and removed a neuroma.
 I think most doctors who treat this condition on a regular basis will tell you the same thing.

 A diagnostic ultrasound tends to be a bit more reliable but again can be problematic in making a diagnosis.

 Below is a short (15 second) video demonstrating how the nerve gets irritated and then enlarges from this irritation.

 There are a number of treatments for Morton's neuroma depending on the severity.

-Many times a metatarsal pad can be build into the orthotic which then attempts to spread apart the adjacent metatarsal bones and thereby remove the pressure on the nerve, thus reducing pain.
-I generally reserve this type of Morton's neuroma treatment for patients who are not candidates for other types of treatment.
+Many times a Morton's neuroma pad can be built into the orthotic which then attempts to spread apart the adjacent metatarsal bones and thereby remove the pressure on the nerve, thus reducing pain.
+I generally reserve this type of neuroma treatment for patients who are not candidates for other types of treatment.
 This type of therapy is the most conservative type available for this condition.
 For more information on orthotics and Morton's neuroma, click here.

 For those of you that would like to try the conservative route with something less expensive than a prescription orthotic for your neuroma pain, I have available an "off the shelf" orthotic that can be very effective in treating this condition.
 The redithotic slim 3/4 orthotic with a built in metatarsal pad is indicated for the treatment of Morton's neuroma.
 What is especially nice is that this orthotic will fit in dress shoes as well as casual shoes.
 Click the link below to learn more.